torbsd/torbsd.github.io/prospective.md

 #### tor-alpha packages for OpenBSD ####

 OpenBSD only allows stable applications in its port system.
 Meanwhile the Tor Project's alpha versions are released frequently, and address mitigation against rapidly evolving adversaries and threat models. __TDP__ would like to investigate the idea of proposing a port that tracks Tor's bleeding edge.
-The preferred outcome would be to have such a port accepted into the ports tree; there is some small precedent for this despite the norm, e.g. both current Mozilla Firefox and ESR are in the ports tree.
+The preferred outcome would be for the inclusion of tor-alpha into the ports tree; there is some small precedent for this despite the norm, e.g. both current Mozilla Firefox and ESR are in the ports tree.
 If __TDP__ fails in convincing the community to accept this our fallback would be to produce and sign our own packages of alpha-release Tor for OpenBSD.

 <a id="documentation">__DOCUMENTATION__</a>